Saddleback-Computer-Science/Learning-Git/README.md

-If you want to be a contributor and you are a Saddleback Computer Science Lab *
+If you want to be a contributor and you are a Saddleback Computer Science Lab Aide*

+please email:

-    please email saddlebackcomputerscience@gmail.com
+    saddlebackcomputerscience@gmail.com

   *We will be keeping the contributors small for the time being and we will add as needed.